JShollaj/AWS-Machine-Learning/AWS Certified Machine Learning Specialty 2022 - Hands On!.md

 #### **S3 For ML**

-- We can create Data Lakes with S3 as the storage.
+- We can create **Data Lakes** with S3 as the storage.

   - Fully managed & 11 x 9s Durability
-  -
+  - Storage is decoupled from Computing resources.

+- Object storage supports any file format.

+  - Best files formats for performance are Avro & Parquet.